 As the number of open places in our courses is limited, students must register before they start attending.
 To register, students submit a placement test to make sure a course is suitable (at the correct level).
 The placement test is only available during the registration period.
-It is can be found under this link.
+It is available under this link in the registration period.

 Course levels (B1, B2, C1).
 What does this mean?

 If you are not familiar with the Common European Framework of Reference for Languages (CEFR) and the terms B1, B2, C1 used to describe the levels at which language courses are given, please take a look at the self-assessment grid under Find out more.
 The CEFR is an international standard for describing language ability.